-A business podcast about creativity & innovation
+A podcast about

-Combining different fields, knowledge & talents to create something new.
+Cross-pollinating fields, knowledge & talents to create something new.

 Business, Art, Truth & Reconciliation